-The Healthy Kids work group is working to improve the physical, mental and social well-being of Douglas County children and youth so everyone has the opportunity to thrive in a community that fosters resiliency, creativity and wellness.
-The workgroup welcomes participation from a diverse group of individuals and organizations interested in promoting healthy children and youth in Douglas County.
+The Healthy Kids Work Group is working to improve the physical, mental and social well-being of Douglas County children and youth so everyone has the opportunity to thrive in a community that fosters resiliency, creativity and wellness.

-- Assure implementation of strong wellness policies and practices in Douglas County schools, before and after-school programs, child care homes and centers, which will include:
+- Assure implementation of strong wellness policies and practices in Douglas County schools, before and after-school programs, child care homes and centers

 - Advocate for continued implementation of the Healthy, Hunger-Free Kids Act

-- Establish practices that result in greater use of fruits/ vegetables from gardens that serve children birth to 18
+- Establish practices that result in greater use of fruits and vegetables from gardens that serve children birth to 18

 - Increase school participation in Let’s Move in Kansas Schools or programs designed to promote movement in the classroom